rackerlabs/support-how-to/content/cloud-servers/using-task-states-with-server-imaging.md

     API_ENDPOINT=
     # your API username, e.g., "fredco"
     API_USER=
-    # your API auth token, obtained from the Rackspace Identity service
+    # your API auth token, obtained from the Identity service
     API_AUTH_TOKEN=
     # the UUID of the server you want to monitor
     API_SERVER=